statechannels/statechannels/packages/docs-website/docs/docs/protocol-tutorial/understand-adjudicator-status.md

 ---
-id: understand-fingerprints
+id: understand-adjudicator-status
-title: Understand fingerprints
+title: Understand adjudicator status
 ---

 import Mermaid from '@theme/Mermaid';

 The adjudicator contract stores certain information about any channel that it knows about.
-Specifically, it stores a fingerprint of the `ChannelData` struct, which contains:
+Specifically, it stores data derived from the `ChannelData` struct, which contains:

 - `uint48 turnNumRecord`
 - `uint48 finalizesAt`